nlACh/nlACh.github.io/src/content/research.md

 permalink: "/research/index.html"
 ---

-My research focuses on quantum transport in nanoscale electronic devices, with expertise in Non-Equilibrium Green's Function (NEGF) techniques.
-Below are my publications organized by type.
+Below are the list of publications, organized by their types.
+Each section is further arranged in a chronological order.